johnly17/phase2project/phase2-project/README.md

--clicking "Search" loads new page with all the shows and allows you to search from those the shows -be able to filter by page of shows from API
+-clicking "Search" loads new page with all the shows and allows you to search from those the shows (DONE) -be able to filter by page of shows from API
 -add pages button to render pages of shows to search all shows